 Pinterest users often plan and discover content, so weekends and evenings are key times for engagement.
 Saturdays, in particular, see a spike in activity.
 Aim for maximum reach at 2:00 PM to 4:00 PM and 8:00 PM to 11:00 PM.

 TikTok’s younger user base tends to be most active during their leisure time – evenings and weekends.
 Posting between 7:00 PM and 9:00 PM can yield favorable results.
-Experimentation is key on TikTok, as trends and user behaviour can shift rapidly.
+Experimentation is key on TikTok, as trends and user behavior can shift rapidly.

 A Constant Experiment

 It’s important to note that these suggested optimal times are not set in stone.
-Social media behaviour evolves, and your specific audience might have unique patterns.
+Social media behavior evolves, and your specific audience might have unique patterns.
 Use the general guidelines as a starting point, but be prepared to experiment.